Last Updated on

 Why is it that some things in this world happen reliably, as if by clockwork, so consistently we can set a clock by them or stake a life on them?
 Even if we don’t want them…

-Yet, other things happen inconsistently, if at all, even if we want or even need them desperately…
+Yet, other things happen inconsistently, or not at all, even if we want or even need them desperately…

 “When we argue for our limitations, we get to keep them.”